-Blue Star mobilized its summer exploration program in June 2022.
-The program will entail a multiprong exploration effort across its Ulu, Hood River, and Roma projects with two key focuses: infill and expansion drilling, and pipeline target review and development throughout its highly prospective landholdings.
+Blue Star conducted its 2022 summer exploration program from June through September 2022.
+The program entailed a multi-prong exploration effort across the Ulu, Hood River, and Roma projects with two key focuses: infill and expansion drilling, and pipeline target review and development throughout the Company's highly prospective landholdings.